New Barnet, Barnet

 Several office blocks were built on Station Road in the 1960s and 70s, plus a couple more on East Barnet Road.
 Some have since been converted to or replaced by flats.
 The most egregious 21st-century apartment block is Station Road’s Comer House.

 As shown in the photograph above, St James’s has been endowed with an extension that only half matches the original.
 This might have been regrettable had the building been more beautiful in the first place.

 Following a ten-year spell as a restaurant, the town hall was converted into flats in 2006.

 Major residential developments are presently afoot on sites that had previously been earmarked for Asda and Tesco supermarkets.
-The larger scheme is at the disused gasworks, which is likely to become the Victoria Quarter, with around 650 new homes.
+The larger scheme is at the disused gasworks, which may eventually become the Victoria Quarter, with perhaps around 500 new homes.
+However, an ambitious planning application submitted in 2020 by Fairview New Homes received hundreds of objections and was unanimously rejected by Barnet’s planning committee.